Artris/feeling-lucky-visualizer/README.md

 First, you need to update the `config.json` file and provide a target URL and the CSS selectors you care about.

 * You should familiarize yourself with _attr_, _selector_, and _listItem_ parameters of [scrape-it](https://github.com/IonicaBizau/scrape-it)
-* You have to be careful when adding the CSS selectors!
+* You have to be careful when adding the CSS selectors.
-  If there are multiple dom elements matching the same selector but you only need one element, this can cause unexpected behaviour
+  There may be multiple dom elements matching the same selector when you only need one element.
+This can cause unexpected behaviour

 You can then run the bot,